Valley Youth Orchestra, Western Slope, Colorado

-The Valley Youth Orchestra, which began in January 1999 (see brief listing of conductors below), provides a rich orchestral experience for young string musicians from Western Colorado's Uncompahgre Valley (Montrose and Delta Counties), North Fork of Delta County (Paonia, Hotchkiss and Crawford) and the Grand Valley (Grand Junction, Fruita and Clifford).
+The Valley Youth Orchestra, which began in January 1999 (see brief listing of conductors below), provides a rich orchestral experience for young string musicians from Western Colorado's Uncompahgre Valley (Montrose, Ouray, and Delta Counties), North Fork of Delta County (Paonia, Hotchkiss and Crawford) and the Grand Valley (Grand Junction, Fruita and Clifton).

 The Valley Youth Orchestra is a board-run, 501(c)3 non-profit organization.
 The mission is to provide young string musicians the opportunity to experience the joys and challenges of orchestral rehearsals and performances in a nurturing environment.
 In addition, we strive to provide small groupings for community nursing and assisted living homes as well as performing at local schools through our Strings in School program and at various service organization gatherings.

 The Valley Youth Orchestra is actually three string orchestras in one.